 What is exploitation?

-The illegal or improper use of a vulnerable adult or his resources for another's profit or advantage with or without consent of the vulnerable adult, and includes acts committed pursuant to a power of attorney
+The illegal or improper use of a vulnerable person or his or her resources for another’s profit or advantage with or without consent of the vulnerable person, and includes acts committed pursuant to a power of attorney

 Includes a single incident